<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=289460&amp;fmt=gif">

 6) Creative Design & Development

 Creative elements make your brand stand out; whether it's planning and editing your social posts, designing print materials, or website design-- there's a lot to consider.
-You don't have to be an arts major to make appeasing content.
+You don't have to be an art major to make appealing content.
 There are certainly enough free tools on the Internet to help you achieve the basics.
 Here are some things to keep in mind:

 • Have a Brand Style Guide